Submitted by WA Contents

 "ASF-Int promotes a socially responsible role of built environment professionals by stimulating social modes of practice"

 Sabine Lepere is an architect and urban designer graduated in France in 2012, and she currently lives in Sweden.
 She is an active member of ASF-Sweden since 2014 and member of the Board of Architecture Sans Frontières International (ASF-Int) since 2020.

-The aim of the organization is to "enable vulnerable communities access to architectural services, research and educational resources in order to increase their resilience and reduce vulnerability."
+The aim of ASF-Int and its local ASF members is to "enable vulnerable communities access to architectural services, research and educational resources in order to increase their resilience and reduce vulnerability."

 In the interview, Lepere also stresses the importance of being in ASF-Int's international network, she adds that "it interfaces with other global organisations and promotes a socially responsible role of built environment professionals by stimulating social modes of practice before speculative economic profitability."

 Participatory workshop for the materials of the Human School in Kenya.
 Image © ASF-Sweden

 Throughout her career, Lepere has worked with local underprivileged communities through participatory design processes.
 After being an active member of ASF-Sweden in 2014, she has been part of the Board's Project Committee for two years and co-organised Challenging Practice Stage B workshops in India and Guinea-Bissau, and volunteered on site and provided administrative assistance to the project Econef in Tanzania.

 She holds two Master's Degrees; her first Master's Degree on Architecture and Urban Planning, her second Master's Degree in "International Humanitarian Action" from Uppsala University.
 Her thesis focused on the contribution of architects to post-conflict reconstruction.